peter-murray/node-hue-api/docs/scenes.md

 ## createScene()
 The `createScene(scene)` function allows for the creation of new `Scene`s in the Hue Bridge.

-* `scene`: A `Scene` object that has been configured with the desired settings for rhe scene being created.
+* `scene`: A `Scene` object that has been configured with the desired settings for the scene being created.

 ```js
 const scene = v3.model.createLightScene();